 hidden files macos

 Often, such files and folders start with the dot (.) symbol.
 These are typically system and application files, which macOS hides by default to prevent accidental modifications.
-For instance, files like .zprofile directory are hidden in this way.
-We recommend you don’t touch these “dot files” unless you know what you’re doing.
-If you do, then you can simply remove the dot to unhide them.
+For example, a file like .zprofile is typically hidden for that reason.
+I recommend leaving these “dot files” alone unless you know exactly what they do.
+If you only want to see them, use Finder’s hidden-files shortcut instead of renaming them.

 Lightly colored files and folders that don’t start with the dot symbol can be made permanently visible from the Terminal using the following command: